ilchovski98/portfolio/README.md

 4. In progress

 # Testimonials 🏆
-**Arcade.xyz's dev - PowVT**: "If anyone is looking for an audit, I have worked with members of this team in the past and they are great.
+**Arcade.xyz - PowVT**: "If anyone is looking for an audit, I have worked with members of this team in the past and they are great.
 Great team and great prices."

 # 🥇 Audit Contests Achievements 🥇